Between the Straits: Dealing with Days of Distress

 What can be done in such a situation?
 Is there any comfort while we wait for promised deliverance?
 Of course there is.

 We should not be surprised by trouble, since Yeshua warned we would certainly experience it.
 In fact, Yeshua promised that each day would have trouble all of its own!
 (Matthew 6:33).
 So we need the mercies of God that are new every morning in order to cope with the new day’s troubles.
-God's people across the world in many different countries and situations find themselves ‘between the straits’; in times of suffering before the breakthrough comes.
+God’s people across the world in many different countries and situations find themselves ‘between the straits’; in times of suffering before the breakthrough comes.
 Thousands suffer terribly for their faith.
 One such person was Richard Wurmbrand – a Messianic Jew who was imprisoned by the Communists in Romania for his faith for fifteen years.
-He told of a “tea” to take in times of trouble and pain.
+Eight of those years he was kept underground in solitary confinement, and was tortured daily.
+He knew a lot about suffering and told of a “tea” to take in times of trouble and pain.
 Here is his recipe—six ingredients to help deal with days of distress:

 The first herb is called contentedness: be satisfied with what you have.
 I may shiver in my rags as I gnaw on a crust, but how much worse off I should be if they had thrown me naked into a dungeon with nothing at all to eat!